-The overall maturity level for FCA's data protection and privacy program is Defined.
-Williams Adley determined FCA's data protection and privacy program is not effective based on the metrics developed by DHS and related testing performed during this audit.
+The overall maturity level for FCA's data protection and privacy program is Managed and Measurable.
+Williams Adley determined FCA's data protection and privacy program is effective based on the metrics developed by DHS and related testing performed during this audit.

-The data protection and privacy program includes the following attributes:
+The data protection and privacy program include the following attributes: